Karli writes as a therapeutic outlet and with the hope that her articles will be useful to others who have suffered psychological abuse.

-It's perfectly normal to experience feelings of self doubt and despair once you realize you've been duped and manipulated by a psychopath.
+It's perfectly normal to experience feelings of self-doubt and despair once you realize you've been duped and manipulated by a psychopath.
 An endless stream of questions arises: How could I be so stupid?
 Why did this happen to me?
 Why didn't I listen when my friends tried to warn me?
 How will I ever trust anyone again?
 And on and on.
 It can be tempting to wallow in this line of thinking indefinitely.

 Keep going, no matter how difficult it gets.
-This nightmare will not go on forever; nothing is permanent.
+The mental anguish will not go on forever; nothing is permanent.
 It may take more time and effort than you want to devote, but know that it will work out eventually; there is always light at the end of the tunnel.

 No matter how much suffering your abuser has caused, if you are allowing yourself to feel despondent and hopeless, that monster is winning.
 The best revenge is to never give up hope, never stop striving to make your future brighter, and never stop bettering yourself in every way possible.

 Even if they've buried you in debt, destroyed your career, robbed you of your health, and poisoned coworkers, friends or family members against you, know that this is not the end; life will gradually start to improve once you know what you are dealing with.